Privacy Policy | Hasura GraphQL APIs, Backend & Engine

 - To Conduct Analytics: We are always looking for ways to make our Hasura Services smarter, faster, secure, integrated, and useful to you.
 We use collective learnings about how people use our Hasura Services and feedback provided directly to us to troubleshoot and to identify trends, usage, activity patterns and areas for integration and improvement of the Hasura Services.
 We also test and analyze certain new features with some users before rolling the feature out to all users.
 We may also share aggregated information (information about our users that we combine together so that it no longer identifies or references an individual user) and other pseudonymized information for regulatory compliance, industry and market analysis, demographic profiling, marketing and advertising, and other business purposes.

-- For Customer Support: We may use your Personal Information for our live chat functionality, which is used to resolve technical issues you encounter, to respond to your requests for assistance, to analyze crash information, and to repair and improve the Services.
+- For Customer Support: We may use your Personal Information for our live chat functionality or other support mechanism, which are used to resolve technical issues you encounter, to respond to your requests for assistance, to analyze crash information, and to repair and improve the Services.
+We may use third party providers to provide such support on behalf of Us.

-- To Market, Promote and Drive Engagement with Hasura Services: We use your contact Personal Information (and information about how you use Hasura Services) to send promotional messages, marketing, advertising and other information that may be of specific interest to you, through other companies' websites and applications but only with your prior specific written consent to receive such marketing communications.
-We will ask you at the time of registration and/or opening an account with us if you want to receive such marketing communications.
+- To Market, Promote and Drive Engagement with Hasura Services: We use your contact Personal Information (and information about how you use Hasura Services) to send promotional messages, marketing, advertising and other information that may be of specific interest to you.
 These marketing communications are aimed at driving engagement and maximizing what you get out of the Services, including information about new features, survey requests, newsletters, and events we think may be of interest to you.
-We also communicate with you about new product offers, promotions and contests.
-You can opt-out of receiving marketing communications from us at any time by following the unsubscribe instructions included in our marketing communications.
+We also communicate with you about new product offers and promotions.
+You can opt-out of receiving marketing communications from us at any time by following the unsubscribe instructions included in our marketing communications or if you have previously consented to receiving such marketing communications, you can withdraw your consent by following the procedure set out in Section 7.3.4 of this Privacy Policy.

 - For Legal Reasons: Hasura may also share information including Personal Information with individuals or entities to the extent it believes in good faith it is required to: